SUSE-Cloud/cloud-upgrade/Step 12.md

 13. Execute pre-upgrade script at **node2** so
   * neutron routers are migrated off this node

+    **FIXME**
+    How should we do it?
+See https://etherpad.nue.suse.com/p/cloud-upgrade-6-to-7 lines 284-287

   * pacemaker is stopped

-14. Apply new location constrain to neutron-agents, that ensures it is only run on upgraded node(s)

-15. Upgrade and reboot **node2**
+14. Upgrade and reboot **node2**